phanxgames/postgresjs/readme.md

 console to see if the auto closer picks up on any open connections so you can address it and proprely close it when you are done.

+### merge utility

+Conditionally insert or update a row.
+If the row exists, update the columns; otherwise, insert as a new row.

+See Merge Helper below.

 ### query helpers examples

 The Helpers will help you build SQL statements and provide parameterized values which